 Being full means just that, that your stomach is full.
 Whereas being satisfied means that your body (and mind!) has what it needs.

-For instance, if you eat a giant plate that consists of just veggies, your stomach might be full but your body might not have gotten enough energy (veggies typical have low energy density, i.e. low calories) or the types of energy (like carbs, fat or protein).
+For instance, if you eat a giant plate that only consists of veggies, your stomach might be full but your body may not have acquired enough energy to fuel longer than the next seven minutes.
+Veggies typically have a low energy density, i.e. low calories.

-Also, your body might be craving one thing, like a juicy burger but if you force feed it a salad, you’re likely not going to feel satisfied.
-This will then cause you to continue to search for something to “hit the spot”.
-And, in the end, when we do this we’re likely to actually consume more energy in the long run AND feeling even more full and bloated.
+Also, your body might be craving one thing, like a juicy burger.
+But, if you force-feed it a salad, you’re likely not going to feel satisfied.
+This will then cause you to continue to search for something to “hit the spot.”
+And, in the end, when we do this we’re likely to actually consume more energy in the long run AND feel even more full and bloated.
 No bueno.
 Just eat the burger.

 So, all of that being said, if you’re feeling full but not satisfied, it’s okay to eat a little past fullness.
 This will help you also mentally, as you won’t be continually thinking about the food you’re missing out on.
 The key here is to find a comfortable balance of this.
 I’m a big fan of using mindful eating exercises when this happens!

-There is no gold standard of how long you should feel full after eating for, and it can vary day to day.
-Our bodies energy needs differ each day depending on our activity level, our hormones (hello, period week!), and our mood.
+There is no gold standard of how long you should feel full after eating, and it can vary day to day.
+Our body’s energy needs differ each day depending on our activity level, our hormones (hello, period week!), and our mood.

 Feeling actually full & satisfied might feel strange at first.
 It might feel like you’re TOO full.
 This is common because diet culture has demonized the feeling of fullness for so long.
-We’re used to under feeding ourselves and have conditioned our bodies to THINK that is fullness, when in reality it isn’t.
-Does that make sense?
+We’re used to underfeeding ourselves and have conditioned our bodies to THINK that is fullness when in reality it isn’t.